-5. Explain how price is determined in a perfectly competitive market with fixed number of firms.
+5. Explain how price is determined in a perfectly competitive market with a fixed number of firms.

 In a perfectly competitive market with a fixed number of firms, the price will be determined by the supply and demand that exists in the market.
 Since the demand and supply will be the same, the price of any commodity will be at equilibrium.
 This is known as the equilibrium price.

-In a perfectly competitive market when free entry and exit is allowed, the equilibrium price will be the same as the minimum average cost in the long run.
+In a perfectly competitive market, when free entry and exit are allowed, the equilibrium price will be the same as the minimum average cost in the long run.
 All the firms will earn zero to normal economic profit.

-8. How is the equilibrium number of firms determined in a market where entry and exit is permitted?
+8. How is the equilibrium number of firms determined in a market where entry and exit are permitted?

-When free entry and exit is permitted, the market price will remain the same as the minimum average cost.
+When free entry and exit are permitted, the market price will remain the same as the minimum average cost.
 Therefore, firms will enter or exit the market.
-Since there is no profit to be gained by producing the given commodity, no company will be incentivized to enter the market.
+Since there is no profit to be gained by producing the given commodity, no company will be incentivised to enter the market.
 This is how an equilibrium number of firms is determined in such a market.

-9. How are equilibrium price and quantity affected when income of the consumers (a) increase? (b) decrease?
+9. How are the equilibrium price and quantity affected when the income of the consumers (a) increase? (b) decrease?

 10. Using supply and demand curves, show how an increase in the price of shoes affects the price of a pair of socks and the number of pairs of socks bought and sold.

-Coffee and tea are regarded as substitutes of each other and therefore any price change in coffee will result in changing the demand for the tea.
-It can be said that when coffee price increases it will increase the demand for the tea and when the coffee price decreases the demand for tea is reduced.
+Coffee and tea are regarded as substitutes for each other, and therefore, any price change in coffee will result in changing the demand for tea.
+It can be said that when the coffee price increases, it will increase the demand for tea and when the coffee price decreases, the demand for tea is reduced.

 Diagrammatically it can be represented as:

-In the above diagram, when price of coffee increases (from P to P1) the demand for tea increases which is shown by (Q to Q1).
+In the above diagram, when the price of coffee increases (from P to P1), the demand for tea increases which is shown by (Q to Q1).

-In the above diagram, when price of coffee decreases from (P to P1) there is a decrease in demand for tea (Q to Q1)
+In the above diagram, when the price of coffee decreases from (P to P1), there is a decrease in demand for tea (Q to Q1).

-Change in input price brings about changes in equilibrium price and quantity of commodity produced in following ways:
+Change in input price brings about changes in equilibrium price and quantity of the commodity produced in the following ways:

-1. When input price is increased: In case a firm increases the input price, the cost of production will increase, this will result in decline in profit and hence supply will take a hit.
-Supply curve will move left while demand curve will remain same.
-Equilibrium price will increase with reduced output.
+1. When input price is increased: In case a firm increases the input price, the cost of production will increase, this will result in a decline in profit, and hence supply will take a hit.
+The supply curve will move left while the demand curve will remain the same.
+The equilibrium price will increase with reduced output.

 13. If the price of a substitute Y of good X increases, what impact does it have on the equilibrium price and quantity of good X?

-As X and Y are substitutes of each other, therefore any change in the price of the substitute will have an immediate effect on the price of the other.
-In this case if price of Y increases then it will result in increase in demand for X and due to this increase in demand there will be a rise in equilibrium price and the quantity of output of the good X.
+As X and Y are substitutes for each other, any change in the price of the substitute will have an immediate effect on the price of the other.
+In this case, if the price of Y increases, then it will result in an increase in demand for X and due to this increase in demand, there will be a rise in equilibrium price and the quantity of output of the good X.

-When the number of firms is fixed in a market, an increase in demand will result in increased equilibrium price and increased output.
-Similarly if entry exit is allowed then there will be a decrease in equilibrium price.
-There will be more entry of firms as all will be looking to earn super normal profit.
-But entry of more firms causes decrease in profit and all firms will start earning normal profit.
+When the number of firms is fixed in a market, an increase in demand will result in an increased equilibrium price and increased output.
+Similarly, if entry-exit is allowed, then there will be a decrease in the equilibrium price.
+There will be more entry of firms as all will be looking to earn a super normal profit.
+But the entry of more firms causes a decrease in profit, and all firms will start earning normal profits.

 15. Explain through a diagram the effect of a rightward shift of both the demand and supply curves on equilibrium price and quantity.

-Rightward shift in both demand and supply curve can occur in three situations as discussed below:
+A rightward shift in both the demand and supply curves can occur in three situations, as explained below:

-1. When demand and supply curve both increase equally then there will be no change in equilibrium price although there will be change in equilibrium point.
+1. When both the demand and supply curve increase equally, then there will be no change in the equilibrium price, although there will be a change in the equilibrium point.

-This can be depicted with a diagram as:
+This can be depicted with a diagram as follows:

-2. When demand curve increases at a faster rate than supply curve there will be higher equilibrium price and higher output
+2. When the demand curve increases at a faster rate than the supply curve, there will be a higher equilibrium price and higher output.

-3. When demand curve increases at a slower rate than supply curve there will be fall in equilibrium price and rise in output.
+3. When the demand curve increases at a slower rate than the supply curve, there will be a fall in equilibrium price and a rise in output.